-This section explains our executive compensation program and philosophy, our compensation-setting process, our executive compensation program components, and the decisions made in 2020 and resulting pay-out thereunder with respect to the compensation of each of the following executive officers, who are referred to in this Compensation Discussion and Analysis and in the subsequent tables as our "Named Executive Officers":
+This section explains our executive compensation program and philosophy, our compensation-setting process, our executive compensation program components, and the decisions made in 2021 with respect to the compensation of each of the following executive officers, who are referred to in this Compensation Discussion and Analysis and in the subsequent tables as our "Named Executive Officers":

-- · Raul R. Rodriguez, our President and Chief Executive Officer; - · Dean L. Schorno, our Executive Vice President and Chief Financial Officer; - Dolly A. Vance, our Executive Vice President, Corporate Affairs, General Counsel and Corporate Secretary; - · Wolfgang Dummer M.D., Ph.D., our Executive Vice President and Chief Medical Officer; and - · David A. Santos, our Executive Vice President and Chief Commercial Officer.

-2020 Management Changes
+Raul R. Rodriguez President and Chief Executive Officer

+Dean L. Schorno Executive Vice President and Chief Financial Officer

+Dolly A. Vance Executive Vice President, Corporate Affairs, General Counsel and Corporate Secretary

+Wolfgang Dummer M.D., Ph.D.
+Executive Vice President and Chief Medical Officer

-In August 2020, we announced the appointment of Mr. Santos as our new Executive Vice President and Chief Commercial Officer.
+David A. Santos Executive Vice President and Chief Commercial Officer